Protesting wrestlers will hold a mahapanchayat soon, says Bajrang Punia

 Olympic medallist Bajrang Punia on Sunday announced that the protesting wrestlers will soon hold a mahapanchayat as they continue to press for Wrestling Federation of India chief Brij Bhushan Sharan Singh’s arrest in a sexual harassment case.

-India’s top wrestlers including Punia, two-time world champion medallist Vinesh Phogat and Olympic medallist Sakshi Malik have been protesting since April demanding that Singh be arrested for sexually harassing female athletes, including a minor.
+India’s top wrestlers including Punia, two-time World Championship medallist Vinesh Phogat and Olympic medallist Sakshi Malik have been protesting since April demanding that Singh be arrested for sexually harassing female athletes, including a minor.

 Singh, who is a Bharatiya Janata Party MP, has been booked by the Delhi Police in two cases after the Supreme Court intervened in the matter.